chrischenhub/FirstSportsELM/README.md

 # FirstSportsELM
 ### The first ever Sports Expert Language Model
-  Created by Chris Zexin Chen, Sean Xie, Chengxi Li.
+  Created by Chris Zexin Chen, Sean Xie, and Chengxi Li.
   Email for question: zc2404@nyu.edu

 As avid sports enthusiasts, we’ve consistently observed a gap in the market for a dedicated